Art and Iconography

 darkened, and entire portions of the image missing or poorly restored.

 If you are just starting out, it is best to work from a line pattern such as those shown on this page.
+There

-There will be plenty to learn.
+will be plenty to learn.

-With experience and understanding of typical icon style and structure, you will be able to make your
+With experience and understanding of typical icon style and structure, you will be able to make your own

 If parts of the original are missing, badly restored, or hard to see, review other icons of the same or

 similar subject for suggestions.
-Those long-ago iconographers had their own artistic struggles;
+Those long-ago iconographers had their own artistic struggles; perhaps

-there is no need to follow the historic icon in every detail.
+need to follow the historic icon in every detail.

 MODERN ICONS CAN ALSO BE PROBLEMATIC AS MODELS

-A lesson of experience: Just because that icon is new and easy to see, does not necessarily mean
+A lesson of experience: Just because that icon is new and easy to see, does not necessarily mean that

 thoroughly familiar with the Byzantine style of iconography.